-266. In addition to the costs of funding the RBA co-ordination units and focal points across the three RBAs, the key elements of the RBA co-ordination architecture (paras.
-199-200) require significant expenditure and allocation of time from other staff, beyond those with direct responsibility for RBA collaboration.
+In addition to the costs of funding the RBA co-ordination units and focal points across the three RBAs, the key elements of the RBA co-ordination architecture (paras.
+0-0) require significant expenditure and allocation of time from other staff, beyond those with direct responsibility for RBA collaboration.
 The opportunity cost of staff working on RBA collaboration is significant.
 Moreover, there is a feeling among some staff that the funds would be better used for the benefit of people the RBAs are intended to serve.
 Some of the key elements of the co-ordination architecture are set out in Table 13.

-RBA structure Who Frequency Senior Consultative Group Deputies from 3 RBAs Three times a year + Post SCG de-brief with Governing Bodies Member States + RBA representatives Three times a year + Joint informal meeting RBA President/Director-General/ Executive Director + Member States Once a year Three RBA GB formal sessions, discussion on the RBA update RBA President/Director-General/ Executive Director + Member States Once a year
+RBA structure Who Frequency Senior Consultative Group Deputies from 3 RBAs Three times a year + Post SCG de-brief with Governing Bodies Member States + RBA representatives Three times a year + Joint informal meeting RBA President/Director-General/ Once a year Executive Director + Member States Three RBA GB formal sessions, discussion RBA President/Director-General/ Once a year on the RBA update Executive Director + Member States